e4drcf/ewizardjs-docs/docs/documentation/Settings.md

 # :wrench: Settings

-After creating a new template by ewizard CLI you have a possibility to view its basic settings.
+After creating a new template by eWizard CLI you have a possibility to view its basic settings.
 There are four types of templates which you can create using the **wiz init** command.

 ``` {2}
 ?
 Choose template you want to use: (Use arrow keys)